cs-si-ucr/cs12/docs/lab02.md

 The file will only contain integers and will always be in the above format (hint, you can use that to your advantage...)

 Write your own sample file.
+The file names for both input and output are specified on the command line.

 **Bonus**:
 If the file contains non-integer terms, ignore them.